TaliVas/monkey-aligment-network/README.md

 ## Note on Dataset

 This repository contains **subset versions** of the feature files with 200 trials each (instead of the full 10,000-13,000+ trials).
 The subset files are provided to keep the repository size manageable for GitHub.
 The full processing pipeline and analysis code remains unchanged.
+The full dataset will be sent upon request.

 ## Project Overview